 The building was acquired in 1947 and is held in trust for the inhabitants of the parish.
 It is managed by the Manor Hall Trust, registered charity no. 300763.
-To view a copy of the original conveyance click on this link:
+To view a copy of the original conveyance click on the link below:

 The Manor Hall wing is used by Berrynarbor Pre-School and the Men's Institute.

 The main hall is used for a wide variety of activities and groups, including spinners, upholstery, art, badminton, pilates, the Wine Circle and theatre events put on by the villagers, the Beaford Arts group and others.